 Some types of purple cannabis are stronger than others

 Not all purple cannabis strains are weaker than green ones.
-Some species that grow purple flowers, such as Granddaddy Purple or Pinkman Goo, are grown to contain a lot of cannabinoids.
-This makes them incredibly powerful, despite their hue.
+Some species that grow purple flowers, such as Granddaddy Purple or Pinkman Goo, are known to contain a lot of cannabinoids.
+This makes them incredibly potent, despite their hue.
 In other words, potency depends on genetics.

 Ways to cultivate a purple weed plant

+But we know you are wondering, how do you grow purple weed?
 There are two ways of growing purple weed.
-You can choose a special species, such as Purple Kush, which turns purple by itself or you can let normal weed, which is usually green, turn purple.
-We’ll explain how you can turn regular cannabis strains into purple cannabis.
+You can choose a special species, such as Purple Kush, which can turn purple by herself, or you can let regular weed, which is usually green, turn purple.
+We'll explain how you can turn regular cannabis strains into purple cannabis.

 How to prepare your purple cannabis?

-The mechanism that causes your cannabis plants to turn purple is the same that causes the trees to change colour in the autumn.
+The mechanism that causes your cannabis plants to turn purple is the same that causes the trees to change color in the fall (or autumn for our British growers).
 Another explanation is that the lower temperatures cause the plants to produce less chlorophyll.
 However, they produce more purple (or red or brownish) anthocyanins.

-If you grow indoors in a tent, it is possible to grow strains in the autumn photoperiod.
-You will then be able to control the vegetative and flowering phase of your plants by changing the light cycle.
-If you plan the grow schedule, then the night temperatures will hopefully be low enough to colour your cannabis purple.
-If it doesn’t get sufficiently cold in your grow room at night, you could try and lower the temperature with air conditioning.
+If you grow indoors in a tent, it is possible to grow strains in the autumn/fall photoperiod.
+You will then be able to control the vegetative and flowering stage of your plants by changing the light cycle.
+If you plan your grow schedule, the night temperatures will hopefully be low enough to color your cannabis purple.
+If it doesn't get sufficiently cold in your grow room at night, you could try and lower the temperature with air conditioning.
 But what should you do if you want to grow purple weed plants in the open air?

 Tips for a magnificent purple harvest grown outside

-It is not possible to start outside with a photoperiod type when it is autumn or winter.
-This is mainly because there are fewer hours of daylight which confuses the growth phase of your plants rather than the lower temperatures.
+It is not possible to start outside with a photoperiod type when it is autumn/fall or winter.
+This is mainly because there are fewer hours of daylight, which confuses the growth phase of your plants rather than the lower temperatures.

 Autoflowers for beautiful purple 'winter weed'

 If you want to grow a nice stock of beautiful purple buds outside, choose autoflowering strains.
-Autoflowers are perfect for autumn, winter, and the early spring.
-The amount of daylight is then too little for growing and flowering photoperiod cannabis plants.
-Autoflowers can be planted ‘in-between seasons’ so that you can harvest beautiful crops of purple winter weed.
-At the end of spring, you can then grow the photoperiod of cannabis strains.
+Autoflower seeds are perfect for autumn/fall, winter, and the early spring.
+The amount of daylight is not enough for growing and flowering photoperiod cannabis plants.
+Autoflowers can be planted 'in-between seasons', meaning you can harvest beautiful crops of purple winter weed.
+At the end of spring, you can start growing photoperiod cannabis strains again.